TAU-FASTLab/DMP/README.md

 # Data Management Plan Generator

 This repository contains the files that allows to generate a DMP through a WebPage.
-The DMP is aligned with the structured provided by EU Commission.
+The DMP aim to be aligned with the structured provided by EU Commission and the General Data Protection Regulation (EU GDPR).

 Status: In Progress